-- Remove the spark plugs (tools are supplied in tool kit).
+- Remove the spark plugs.
 Refer to SPARK PLUGS in the MAINTENANCE PROCEDURES section. - Crank engine several times. - Install new spark plugs if possible or clean and dry spark plugs. - If engine does not start, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
 Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.